The people you meet: market selling

 It’s also an opportunity to get to meet other people, shoppers and stall-holders alike, and that can be absolutely fascinating.

-Here are some of the stallholders we’ve met along our journey:
+Here are some of the stallholders and others we’ve met along our journey:

 Izipikili – (izipikili.com) – an innovative nail painting resource